 At the same time, I understand why adoptees may not want to share their experiences; they are very personal, sometimes painful, and also ongoing, lifelong experiences.
 It can be easier to talk about past experiences than ongoing ones.

 Continued dialogue and evolution is not only healing and empowering, but it also gives others the courage to come forth as well.
-It’s only when we articulate our needs and visions for the future that we will be able to improve the situation for younger adoptees and future adoptees, which highlights why community is so very important.
+It’s only when we articulate our needs and visions for the future that we will be able to improve the situation for younger adoptees and future adoptees, which highlights why communities are so very important.